 Our guided Chilcotin Mountain Backpacking Adventures will take you off-grid and show you all the region’s hidden gems.
 Make sure to keep your camera ready!

 Fancy yourself a hiker?
 Up for transformative experiences?
 Conquer the rugged West Coast Trail on Vancouver Island.
 This 75-km (47-mi) long coastal trek is undoubtedly the most breathtaking hiking trail in Canada.
 It starts west of Victoria and ends near the village of Bamfield.
 The scenic route follows First Nations trails and paths used by shipwreck survivors.

 The entire hike takes about six days and is a true test of endurance.
-But you’ll be rewarded by blissful beaches, rugged cliffs, waterfalls, and old-growth rainforests.
+But you’ll be rewarded with blissful beaches, rugged cliffs, waterfalls, and old-growth rainforests.

 Backpack the West Coast Trail of Vancouver Island with an expert guide who will show you all the best spots and keep you on course.

 Wells Gray Provincial Park is a massive wilderness park covering more than 5000 square kilometers, dotted with pristine lakes, rivers and towering mountains.
 The park protects the watershed of the Clearwater River.
 Located in Wells Gray, you will find Clearwater Lake and Azure Lake, two of the premier canoeing lakes in British Columbia.